 Tablet binders are one of the most essential elements in the formulation of a tablet.
 Because they promote cohesiveness, the binders, also called adhesives, help the other ingredients in a tablet to mix together.
 Tablet binders are used to turn powder to granules; this is achieved through the process of granulation.
 During granulation, powder substances are accumulated to form larger particles called granules.

-When powdery particles or granules are intended for compression into a tablet, they must have these important properties:
+When powdery particles or granules are intended for compression into a tablet, they must have two important properties:

-- Flow property - consistent weight and uniform strength of the tablet
+- Flow property – tablets should be a consistent weight and uniform strength

-- Compressibility - ability of the tablet to remain intact, compact and stable even when pressure is applied
+- Compressibility – tablets should remain intact, compact, and stable, even when pressure is applied

-Aside from the ones mentioned above, granulation would also help the tablet achieve the desired appearance, avoid dustiness, mixing properties, decrease segregation and eliminate undesirable properties and improve the physical and chemical properties of the powder.
+Aside from those mentioned above, granulation can also help to achieve the desired tablet appearance, avoid dustiness, improve mixing properties, decrease segregation, eliminate undesirable properties, and finally, to improve the physical and chemical properties of the powder.